-Neuroimmune regulation of fear is sensitive to psychedelics
+Neuroimmune regulation of fear was found to be sensitive to the effects of psychedelics

-American researchers conducted a series of genomic and behavioral observations and discovered a neuroimmune signaling network in the brain of mice responsible for the feeling of fear, and also showed that psychedelics modulate its activity, reducing this feeling.
+American researchers conducted a series of genomic and behavioral observations and discovered a neuroimmune signaling network responsible for fear in the mouse brain, demonstrating that psychedelics modulate its activity, reducing fear.
 The presence of a similar signaling system was confirmed in human cells.
-A report on the work was published in the journal Nature, where an article by invited experts was also devoted to it.
+A report on the study was published in the journal Nature, along with a paper by invited experts.

 The exchange of information between immune and neural cells (neuroimmune interactions) facilitates adaptation to environmental conditions and is activated in response to psychological stress.
-At the same time, signals from immune cells may predispose to the development of neuropsychiatric diseases, such as major depressive disorder, and are of interest as potential targets for therapy.
-To identify these targets, a detailed understanding of the interactions between changes in complex behavior and immunoregulatory mechanisms is necessary, but they remain poorly understood.
+Furthermore, signals from immune cells may predispose to the development of neuropsychiatric disorders, such as major depressive disorder, and are of interest as potential therapeutic targets.
+Identifying these targets requires a detailed understanding of the interactions between complex behavioral changes and immunoregulatory mechanisms, but these remain poorly understood.

-Michael Wheeler of Harvard Medical School and colleagues profiled gene expression and performed behavioral tests on mice that were either restrained or not.
-They found that the animals had elevated levels of inflammatory markers and increased fear behavior after the stress, and that their amygdala (a structure that plays a key role in stress and fear) contained distinct populations of astrocyte glial cells that decreased expression of epidermal growth factor receptors (EGFR) in response to stress.
-Knocking down EGFR expression in astrocytes increased inflammatory responses to stress in the brain and associated behavioral changes.
-Of all the proteins in astrocytes, the one that increased expression the most was receptor tyrosine phosphatase PTPRS.
+Michael Wheeler of Harvard Medical School and colleagues studied gene expression profiles and conducted behavioral tests in mice that were either physically restrained or not.
+They found that the animals had elevated levels of inflammatory markers and heightened fear responses after stress.
+Their amygdala (a structure that plays a key role in stress and fear) contained distinct populations of astrocyte glial cells in which epidermal growth factor receptors (EGFR) expression decreased in response to stress.
+Artificially suppressing EGFR expression in astrocytes led to increased inflammatory responses to stress in the brain and associated behavioral changes.
+Among all the proteins in astrocytes, expression of the receptor tyrosine phosphatase PTPRS increased most significantly.

 Эксперименты на культурах клеток показали, что при нокдауне EGFR и стимуляции провоспалительным цитокином интерлейкином-1β в астроцитах повышается синтез PTPRS, а в нейронах вследствие этого усиливается экспрессия связывающегося с ним мембранного белка SLITRK2. Это свидетельствует, что астроциты из обедненной EGFR при хроническом стрессе популяции могут модулировать связь астроцитов с нейронами посредством сигнального пути PTPRS-SLITRK2. Дальнейшие опыты in vitro продемонстрировали, что при снижении активности этого сигнального пути в нейронах уменьшается синтез фактора транскрипции NR2F2. Чтобы понять его роль, исследователи подавили его экспрессию в нейронах миндалевидного тела мышей и пронаблюдали ослабление вызванного стрессом страха. Это сопровождалось уменьшением синаптических связей между нейронами и количества возбуждающих нейронов в миндалевидном теле.